Cooking for Family and Friends, Monday Morning Cooking Club Style

 Raie’s best-known specialty was her incredible meatloaf.
 She sold it across Sydney to many cafes and sandwich bars, and customers would queue outside her deli at lunchtime to buy one of her famous meatloaf sandwiches.

 I always remembered visiting Raie in her deli many years ago and tasting her meatloaf for the first time.
 When I was thinking of all the recipes that ‘just needed’ to be in the book, this was one of them.
 I managed to track it down through Raie’s sisters, although no-one had an exact recipe recorded.
-So I guess this is the MMCC version of Aunty Raie’s meatloaf and I am so pleased it has now become part of my family’s range of easy weeknight meals.
+So I guess this is the MMCC version of Aunty Raie’s meatloaf and I am so pleased it has now become part of my repertoire.

-It is served here with Marny’s potato salad (page 217) and works equally well with chicken or turkey.
+It is served here with Marny’s potato salad (page 217) and works equally well with chicken or turkey mince.

 - 1 kg beef mince 2 1/4 lbs (ground beef)